 Hiring a trainer can significantly increase your chances of achieving your fitness goals, and learning how to sustain your results.
 Here’s what to look for when hiring a trainer.

 WORKOUT WITH A BUDDY TO KEEP YOU ACCOUNTABLE

 Working out with a family member, or friend can be fun.
 It can create more accountability for the both of you.
 It can motivating too!
 Here’s the truth, though.
 And I’m sure many of you can relate.
 More often than not, one person will slowly fall off the wagon as the weeks go on.
 What was once a duo team, is now down to one person.
 If you end up going solo, you’ll have to find the drive within to continue what was supposed to be a team effort.
 This is why I would be reluctant to fully rely on someone else to share and participate in your desire with getting in shape.
 If you wind up working alongside someone who is just as dedicated as you are?
 Hang onto them tightly!

 Remember this, folks.
 (Seriously.)
 When you find yourself getting impatient, frustrated, or lazy during the fitness resolution season, put yourself in check.
 This is not meant to be an easy walk in the park.
 There will always, and I mean always, be obstacles along the way.
 Don’t veer from them, or stop just because it seems challenging.
 Find a way to overcome.
 That’s the only way you’ll finally reach your goals.

-If you’re in Las Vegas near the Summerlin or Spring Valley area, come and see me.
+If you’re in Las Vegas near the Summerlin, Spring Valley, or Strip area, come and see me.
+I’m located at Plus Ultra Fitness Studio.
 I’d be glad to help you achieve your fitness goals!
-I’m currently offering a trial deal for 3 one hour personal training sessions, so we can see if we’re a good fit.